HanYangCoder/HanYangCoder/README.md

 ### Good day there visitor! :wave:

 I'm **Hans Christian Herrera** and I am an Information Technology student in West Visayas State University.
-And as of 2020 I am in my third year in college and I'm majoring in Software Technologies.
+And as of now I am in my third year in college and I'm majoring in Software Technologies.

-:round_pushpin: I was born and currently living here in **Iloilo City, Philippines**.
+:round_pushpin: **Iloilo City, Philippines**.

-I aspire to be a professional programmer someday but more importantly I want to contribute to the open-source world.

 :computer: **Here are some Tech skills I know and some that I'm in the process of learning:**
 - Java